IS&T offers lynda.com’s online training free of charge to MIT students, faculty, and staff.

 Each course is taught by an industry expert and consists of multiple short videos which can be watched and replayed at any time.

-Effective January 5, 2012, each MIT student, faculty, and staff will now have his or her own individual profile on lynda.com.
+Each MIT student, faculty, and staff has their own individual profile on lynda.com.
 Arriving at the home page, you will be greeted by name.
-From the new My Training menu option, you can:
+From the My Training menu option, you can:

-- View your lynda.com history at the course and module level; history will accumulate effective January 5, 2012.
+- View your lynda.com history at the course and module level; history goes back to January 5, 2012

 - Receive, print, and email a Certificate of Completion for any course you have viewed in its entirety.